Recently, I picked up Kai-Fu Lee’s newest book, AI Superpowers.

 Think Amazon’s spot-on product recommendations, or that “Up Next” YouTube video you just have to watch before getting back to work, or Facebook ads that seem to know what you’ll buy before you do.

-Powered by the data flowing through our networks, Internet AI leverages the fact that users automatically label data as we browse.
+Powered by the data flowing through our networks, Internet artificial intelligence solutions leverages the fact that users automatically label data as we browse.
 Clicking vs. not clicking; lingering on a webpage longer than we did on another; hovering over a Facebook video to see what happens at the end.

 These cascades of labeled data build a detailed picture of our personalities, habits, demands and desires: the perfect recipe for more tailored content to keep us on a given platform.

-Currently, Lee estimates that Chinese and American companies stand head-to-head when it comes to deployment of Internet AI.
+Currently, Lee estimates that Chinese and American companies stand head-to-head when it comes to deployment of Internet artificial intelligence solutions.
 But given China’s data advantage, he predicts that Chinese tech giants will have a slight lead (60-40) over their U.S. counterparts in the next five years.

 While you’ve most definitely heard of Alibaba and Baidu, you’ve probably never stumbled upon Toutiao.